Skip to main content

 What to pack for any labor and delivery support people

-Although mom and baby are the priority when packing for a hospital stay, your partner or labor support person may also need a few supplies.
-Packing a few snacks, like granola bars and energy drinks, can come in handy, especially if you labor overnight.
-Cafeterias will be closed and having something quick to grab can help your partner stay energized without having to leave your side.
+Although mom and baby are the priority when packing for a hospital stay, your partner or labor support person may need a few supplies.
+Packing a few snacks (like granola bars and water) would come in handy, especially if you labor overnight or longer.
+Cafeterias will be closed at night and having something quick to grab will help your partner stay energized without having to leave your side.

-They should also have a change of clothes and a small bag of personal toiletry items to freshen up with, especially if they don’t want to leave the hospital.
-Your partner may also want to download a few episodes of a favorite show, bring a book, or have some games handy to pass away some of those long hours in the hospital.
+They should have a change of clothes and a small bag of personal toiletry items to freshen up with, especially if they don’t want to leave the hospital.
+Your partner may want to download a few episodes of a favorite show, bring a book, or have some games handy to pass away those long hours in the hospital.

-Now is not the time to overpack, and most people leave the hospital with more than what they arrived with.
+Now is not the time to overpack, as most people leave the hospital with more than what they arrived with.
 Between gifts for the baby, hospital supplies, and the paperwork that comes with having a newborn, you will have your hands full when leaving the hospital.
-That being said, having one bag with your essentials, one for the baby, and one for any extras you may have thought to bring can help you easily access what you need during your hospital stay.

 Kelli Catana